About Us

 GET TO KNOW:

 Gigi came to Hope Haven in the fall of 2015 and instantly caught the eye of many for her beautiful colouring and gentle personality.
-Although her breed is categorized as a work horse she was a perfect fit in our Adaptive Riding and Hippotherapy Programs.
+Although her breed is categorized as a work horse she was a perfect fit in our Horsemanship, Saddle Up For Success and Hippotherapy Programs.

 Josie